Affidavit of Abraham Lincoln, 5 August 18511

 2In April 1832, Lincoln volunteered for service in the Black Hawk War.
 The volunteers in his company elected him company captain.
 The Fourth Illinois Regiment of Mounted Volunteers was part of the brigade commanded by Brigadier General Samuel Whiteside.
 David H. Rutledge served under Lincoln as a private in this unit from April 21, 1832 to May 27, 1832.

 Lincoln provided this affidavit testifying to Rutledge’s service to aid Rutledge’s widow, Elizabeth Rutledge, in her effort to secure possession of the land warrants due to Rutledge for his service in the war.
-On September 28, 1850, the U.S. Congress had passed an act granting certain groups who had served in the United States military during the Revolutionary War, any of “the Indian wars” since 1790, and the Mexican War parcels of public land.
+On September 28, 1850, the U.S. Congress had passed an act granting certain groups who had served in the United States military during the War of 1812, any of “the Indian wars” since 1790, and the Mexican War parcels of public land.
 Per this act, the amount of land that they were entitled to depended upon the length of engagement and actual time served.
 Lincoln’s affidavit attesting to Rutledge’s dates of service was, therefore, critical to Elizabeth Rutledge’s claim, which she made to the U.S. Bureau of Pensions in September 1851.
 The Bureau may also have had access to Rutledge’s certificate of service from the war, which Lincoln had personally signed in 1832.

 The outcome of Elizabeth Rutledge’s claim is unknown; however, per the aforementioned act, as the widow of a private who served at least one full month in one of the Indian wars, she most likely received a certificate or land warrant from the U.S. Department of the Interior for forty acres of public land.